Ronald Whyte: Education and career

-Judicial service
+Federal judicial service

-On July 26, 1991, President George H. W. Bush nominated Whyte to new seat on the United States District Court for the Northern District of California created by 104 Stat.
+On July 26, 1991, President George H. W. Bush nominated Whyte to a new seat on the United States District Court for the Northern District of California created by 104 Stat.
 5089.
 He was confirmed by the United States Senate on February 6, 1992, and received his commission on March 2, 1992.
 He assumed senior status on March 2, 2009.
 He assumed inactive status on November 1, 2016.
+Whyte died on April 10, 2023, at the age of 80.

 Patent rules

-Judge Whyte originated and led the development of the Northern District of California's Local Patent Rules, which have been adopted by district courts across the country.
-Judge Whyte also led the development of model jury instructions – including patent jury instructions – and protective orders.
-Stanford Law Professor Mark Lemley has also called Judge Whyte "the Dean of the Silicon Valley bench."
+Whyte originated and led the development of the Northern District of California's Local Patent Rules, which have been adopted by district courts across the country.
+Whyte also led the development of model jury instructions – including patent jury instructions – and protective orders.
+Stanford Law Professor Mark Lemley also called Whyte "the Dean of the Silicon Valley bench."

-Judge Whyte's professional activities include serving on the Dean of Santa Clara Law School's High Tech Advisory Council (2001–present), the Executive Committee Santa Clara Inn of Court (1992-2013; president 1997–1998), the Patent Rules Committee for the Northern District of California (1996–present); Patent Jury Instruction Committee for the Northern District of California (2000–present); and member of the National Jury Instruction Project (2008–2009).
+Whyte's professional activities included serving on the Dean of Santa Clara Law School's High Tech Advisory Council (2001–20??), the Executive Committee Santa Clara Inn of Court (1992-2013; president 1997–1998), the Patent Rules Committee for the Northern District of California (1996– ?), Patent Jury Instruction Committee for the Northern District of California (2000–20??), and member of the National Jury Instruction Project (2008–2009).

-Judge Whyte has also sat by designation on panels of both the United States Court of Appeals for the Ninth Circuit and the United States Court of Appeals for the Federal Circuit and has authored published opinions in both courts.
+Whyte also sat by designation on panels of both the United States Court of Appeals for the Ninth Circuit and the United States Court of Appeals for the Federal Circuit and authored published opinions in both courts.